 The game has four zones that the hero must fight through in order to claim victory over the NecroDancer.
 Each zone contains three levels and a boss fight.
 Every level is procedurally generated.
 Every proceeding level in a given zone has a faster tempo than the last, but the first level's tempo is not faster than the previous zone's last level.
 The boss fight for every zone (except the last) is randomly picked.

 When the song for a level ends without the player reaching the stairs to the next level, a trap door will appear and send them immediately to the next level.
-This trap door behaves similarly to the stairs, specifically in that it does not lock you in a room filled with monsters like normal trap doors do.
+This trap door behaves similarly to the stairs, specifically in that it does not lock the player in a room filled with monsters like normal trap doors do.
 The stairs for each level are locked until the player defeats the mini-boss for the level.

 |1||Cave||The beginner zone.
 Consists of small rooms connected by narrow passageway.
 Has water tiles, which takes one extra step to cover up with dirt before getting out.||Slimes, bats, ghosts, skeletons|